 Will make significant use of other existing instruments – e.g. ISO standards for information security and similar.

-Topic 8: Risk based approach in the GDPR
+Topic 8: Risk-based approach in the GDPR

 Summary: Explores the change of approach and culture in public and private organisations.
 Changing corporate cultures around processing of personal data.
 How does DPIA fit in.
 Ethics and correct approaches beyond, simple compliance.
 Accountability and transparency.